KenwoodFox/EG-110-linefollower/docs/presentations/Project Overview.md

 ## Key Design Requirements

 ### Functional
- - Transport as much as possible
+ - Transport as much as possible.
+   - Intentionally vague, strive to make every engineering choice to improve weight capacity.
- - Be as efficient as possible
+ - Be as efficient as possible.
- - Prioritize speed and reliability
+ - Prioritize speed and reliability.
- - Prioritize autonomy
+ - Prioritize autonomy.

 ### Physical Requirements

-Todo
+ - Have a sleek, __stackable__ profile.
+This means our unit should utilize a bounding box space and be as efficient in its use of standby space as possible.

 ### Performance Requirements

-Todo
+ - Transport at least 2.5lb for no less than 20m.
+ - Perform long distance autonomous routes and have a user operated cycle start/stop sequence.

 ## Concepts and Selection